BrownCow371/job-search-app-mern/README.md

 run `npm install` (will load node packages necessary for running this application) Need to make sure DB is running on mlab

-MongoDB instance must be running, before you begin the cURL test.
-To start a MongoDB server, run the command: mongod do we need this to run DB in general?
+launch client with `npm start`

-launch with `npm start`
+launch server with `node server/app.js`